 Lynch detailed her capture, and its aftermath, to students and faculty at Ivy Tech Community College Wednesday.
 She also shared her story of perseverance to approximately 580 attendees at the seventh Annual Veterans Dinner, hosted by the Valparaiso Kiwanis and Rotary clubs at the Porter County Expo Center that evening.

-Since she was discharged from the two decades ago, Lynch made it her mission to help veterans, particularly fellow former prisoners of war.
+Since she was discharged from the military two decades ago, Lynch made it her mission to help veterans, particularly fellow former prisoners of war.

 The Purple Heart and Bronze Star Medal recipient said she often gives motivational speeches about how she got through her experience, but she also helps veterans adjust to normal life when they return from overseas.